zhijieshi/md5collgen/README.md

 It has been tested on Ubuntu 20.04. `boost` version is 1.71.0.0ubuntu2.

-To compile, we need C++ compiler and boost.
+To compile, we need C++ compiler.
+We do not need boost library any more (Jan 2024).

     sudo apt install build-essential
-    sudo apt install libboost-all-dev

-    # only install boost libs that are needed
-    sudo apt install libboost-filesystem-dev libboost-timer-dev libboost-program-options-dev

 Clone this repo.